Will Vaulks: Rotherham United

 On 22 July 2016 Vaulks signed for Rotherham United on a three-year deal for an undisclosed fee.
 He scored on his Rotherham debut in a 2–2 draw with Wolverhampton Wanderers on 6 August.
 He played 42 times in all competitions during the 2016–17 season as The Millers were relegated to League One.

 Vaulks' goal against Blackpool on the last day of the regular season was his 7th goal in 49 games in all competitions as Rotherham finished the 2017–18 season in fourth place hence qualifying for play-offs.
 After drawing 2–2 away at Scunthorpe United in the first leg, he scored Rotherham's second in the return fixture as they progressed to the final 4–2 on aggregate.
-In the final he played the full 120 minutes as The Millers beat Shrewsbury Town to win the 2018 EFL League One play-off Final and promotion back to the Championship.
+In the final he played the full 120 minutes as The Millers beat Shrewsbury Town to win the 2018 EFL League One play-off final and promotion back to the Championship.
 At the end of the season Vaulks was given the Rotherham United's Player of the Year award.

 On 6 March 2019, Vaulks signed a one-year contract extension.
 Three days later as captain, he was sent off in the 28th minute of a 2–0 loss at South Yorkshire rivals Sheffield United, for a foul on George Baldock.

 Cardiff City

 On 27 June 2019, Vaulks signed for Cardiff City for an undisclosed fee on a three-year deal, in a record sale for Rotherham.
-He made his debut on 10 August in a 2–1 victory over Luton Town as a second-half substitute in place of Gavin Whyte, and scored his first goal on New Year's Day at the end of a 6–1 loss at Queens Park Rangers.
+He made his debut on the 10th August in a 2–1 victory over Luton Town as a second-half substitute in place of Gavin Whyte, and scored his first goal on New Year's Day at the end of a 6–1 loss at Queens Park Rangers.

 Vaulks scored twice at home to Brentford on 26 December 2020, but in a 3–2 loss.
 The following 24 April, after coming on as a last-minute substitute, he was sent off in a 2–1 win over Wycombe Wanderers at the Cardiff City Stadium for a high challenge on Curtis Thompson.
-On June 10, 2022, Cardiff announced Vaulks would leave the club when his contract expires on June 30.
+On 10 June 2022 Cardiff announced Vaulks would leave the club when his contract expires on 30 June.

 Sheffield Wednesday

-On 21 June 2022, Vaulks would join Sheffield Wednesday following the expiration of his Cardiff City contract.
-Vaulks made his Wednesday debut, against Portsmouth on 30 July 2022 coming off the bench for Fisayo Dele-Bashiru.
-On 1 October 2022, he scored his first goal in Wednesday colours against Port Vale, scoring the winning goal.
+On 21 June 2022, Vaulks joined Sheffield Wednesday following the expiration of his Cardiff City contract.
+He made his Wednesday debut against Portsmouth on 30 July as a substitute for Fisayo Dele-Bashiru.
+On 1 October he scored his first goal for the club as the only goal of the game away to Port Vale.
+On 26 March 2024, Vaulks was awarded the EFL Championship Player in the Community for the third time.
+Will Vaulks won the clubs 2023–24 Player of the Season Award after being a vital cog in the midfield.
+Following the end of the 2023–24 season, the club had offered Vaulks a new contract.